Skip to content

 Where Exactly Is Midtown?

 The term "Midtown" in Gibraltar broadly covers the central band of the territory running along the western slope of the Rock.
-It sits between the south district and the northern areas around the frontier.
-Key landmarks include the GHA (Gibraltar Health Authority) buildings, the central government offices, and the heart of Gibraltar's administrative infrastructure.
+It sits between the South District and the northern areas around the frontier.
+Key landmarks include the Gibraltar Health Authority (GHA) facilities, the central government offices, and the heart of Gibraltar's administrative infrastructure.

-Main Street — Gibraltar's main shopping thoroughfare — runs through or adjacent to this area.
-Law Courts, the Gibraltar Parliament, and most of the territory's public service offices are within easy walking distance.
+Main Street, Gibraltar's main shopping thoroughfare, runs through or adjacent to this area.
+The Law Courts, the Gibraltar Parliament, and most of the territory's public service offices are within easy walking distance.
 For anyone whose work or life involves dealing with Gibraltar's government infrastructure, Midtown is the most convenient place to live.

 Midtown vs Town Centre